Alfresco/alfresco-extension-inspector/README.md

 # amp-a-lyser

-Alfresco amp-a-lyser is a tool that scans and validates an Alfresco extension (amp or jar) against an alfresco.war file.
+amp-a-lyser is a tool that scans and validates an Alfresco extension (amp or jar) against an alfresco.war file.

 The tool parses an extension and generates a report on possible overrides, discouraged useage of non-public API, Alfresco's 3rd-party libraries.

-The tools has two modules, one for parsing the war files - the **Inventory**, and another one for analysing the custom extension against the inventory - the **Analyser**.
+The tools has two modules, one for parsing the war files - the **Inventory**, and one for analysing custom extensions against the inventory - the **Analyser**.

 ## Inventory